 The majority of the Scheme's investments are financial instruments held for trading and are measured at fair value through profit or loss.
 Where available, quoted market prices for the same or similar instrument are used to determine fair value.
 Where there is no market price available for an instrument, a valuation technique is used.
 Judgement is applied in selecting valuation techniques and setting valuation assumptions and inputs.
-Further details on the determination of fair value of financial assets and derivative financial instruments is set out in Note 1(c), 1(d) and 8(d).
+Further details on the determination of fair value of financial assets is set out in Note 1(c) and 9(d).